CS253-F20/project-cyoagen/Docs/iteration_report_3.md

 - Brainstorming a way to link choices that would make it easy on the user as well as the developers
-    - This was a difficult task, however we were able to think through it and reach a solution through collaboration with each other, as well as Professor Liffiton.
+    - This was a difficult task, however we were able to think through it and reach a solution through collaboration with each other, as well as Professor Liffiton

+- We have two failing tests at the moment due to being in th middle of finishing up a feature
+    - The application works as intended right now, the tests are just failing
+        - Should be fixed by finishing up the feature that allows for storing a title with its linked choice

 ## Adjustments to Overall Design

-- No changes made thus far.
+- No changes made thus far

 ## Helpful Tools/Processes

-- Open communication was imperative for this iteration as we had multiple people working on a complex story.
+- Open communication was imperative for this iteration as we had multiple people working on a complex story

 ## Plan for Iteration 3